Chocolate Macaroons

 • Spatula (for stirring and combining)

 Nutritional information per Macaroon (including optional ingredients coconut oil and salt.
-Makes 12 Macaroons)
+Makes 12 Macaroons.)

 Mental performance counts too